 While chronological age is associated with a reduction in oocyte quality, a woman’s age is not the most accurate indicator of her egg health.
 Currently, there is no test for egg quality, and the only way to determine how healthy your eggs are is to estimate your egg count.
 The greater this number, the higher your chances of having good-quality eggs.

-Other factors influencing female fertility
+Other fertility factors

 Certain medical conditions can cause an alteration of the ovarian function, leading to ovarian reserve depletion or ovarian dysfunction and subsequent infertility.
 Common reproductive disorders include: